elomagic/dfw-frontend/.github/ISSUE_TEMPLATE/bug_report.md

 <!--- Include as many relevant details about the environment you experienced the bug in -->

-- Java version :
+- Java version:
 - Java distribution:
-- Operating System and version :
+- Operating System and version:

 <!---
 ❗️❗️ Also, please consider donating (https://www.buymeacoffee.com/elomagic) ❗️❗️